OpenNebula/docs/source/installation_and_configuration/data_center_federation/usage.rst

 OneFlow
 ================================================================================

-In order to be able to switch your OneFlow endpoint, first of all you need to add it to each zone with ``onezone update`` command:
+If you are using OneFlow in the federation, you need to configure the enpoint for each zone.
+First update each zone with ``onezone update`` command:

 .. prompt:: bash $ auto